 This recipe was inspired by a glut of fresh apricots and wanting an easy way to use them.
 Despite its elegant appearance, this fruit pie is surprisingly low-maintenance and beginner-friendly, making it ideal for busy days or relaxed weekend baking.

 And there's no need to line a tricky pie dish.
+It cuts out the fussy crimping and top-crust shaping of a traditional pie while delivering the exact same buttery flavors.
 You just roll out the pastry and fill the centre with fruit.
 Next simply fold the pastry edges back over the apricots and bake.

 The apricots bake into a soft, jammy filling with lightly caramelized edges and a buttery golden crust.